BookingSync/operations/README.md

 ### Contract

-Besides params coercion, contract is responsible for filling in additional context.
+Besides params coercion, a contract is responsible for filling in additional context.
 In Dry::Validation, rules are used to perform this:

 ```ruby
 class Post::UpdateContract < Operations::Contract